GambitLeBeau/Deviant-Masternode/common/Deviant_staking.md

-# Deviant staking guide
+# Deviant Staking Guide
 ## QT wallet
 ### Prerequisites
 1. The wallet has been setup (verify [here](/common/Setup_wallet.md))
-### Creating a Staking address
+### Creating a Staking Address
-Open the receiving address menu from your wallet.<br />
+Open the Receiving Address menu from your wallet.<br />

 ![receiving address](/images/rec-address.png)